||4 weeks ago|

 Toggle between the key of E4 and C4.
 Swing between sine and triangle waves.
-Switch sine to an octave lower or an octave higher.
+Switch sine to an octave lower or some octaves higher.

-Set Output Device and Blocksize from the dialog accessed from the drop down menu.
+Set Output Device, Blocksize and samplerate from the dialog accessed from the drop down menu.
 Maybe for a USB audio interface for example.
-Stuff > Set Output Device and Blocksize.
-Click on the required device from the list then click Set / Close The blocksize can be adjusted with the slider.
+Stuff > Set Output Device, Blocksize and Samplerate Click on the required device from the list then click Set / Close The blocksize can be adjusted with the slider.
 The blocksize is how many samples is passed to the sound buffer at a time.
 If the blocksize is too small you will hear skips or crackles because the buffer has not had enough time to be filled up before the next callback.
 If the blocksize is too big, there will be a lag between hitting the key and hearing the sound.
 Note: If you close the dialogue using the X in the top right corner, the stream will fail to restart.
 Reopen the dialogue, repeat your selection or whatever and click Set / Close to restart the stream.

 Configure the keys to match any keyboard

 The keyboard configuration is for a qwerty keyboard but you can change that in the Stuff menu.
 To change the key bindings click on custom keybinder in the stuff drop down menu then Select Key if needed, then just type in the keys in order of the ascending scale.
 The dialog will automatically close when all the 18 notes has been assigned keys.
 Next click the Change Key button to update the configuration.
 From the drop down menu the new custom configuration can be saved as a preset so it can used again next time.

 Save and Recall Settings